 Practice

-Jonathan Ohadi, LCSW, who works with those who seek to engage in psychoanalytic work for a variety of reasons, including but not limited to those who have questions regarding or challenges with: the self; the body; identities; love relationships; sexuality; family relationships; gender; purpose; professional relationships.
+I work with those who seek to engage in psychotherapy for a variety of reasons, including but not limited to those who have challenges with or questions regarding: sexuality, gender, purpose, love, the self, the body, identities, intimate relationships, family relationships, professional relationships.

 A Lacanian Analysis

-Psychoanalysis privileges the speech of the subject, what an analysand* says, over any theory.
-Over time and through the work of speech — the work of making oneself understood, to the addressee and to oneself — the subject’s speech becomes clarified.
-With clarity, the subject identifies that which their speech revolves around, the symptom.
-What could be called “the symptom” is that which runs through one’s life, and knots it together.
+An analysis is a process that privileges the speech of the patient*, over any theory.
+Over time and through the work of speech — the work of making oneself understood, to the practitioner and to oneself — one’s speech becomes clarified.
+With clarity, one may identify that which one’s speech revolves around, the symptom.
+While the symptom may cause suffering, it is linked to how one enjoys and lives life.

-*The analysand is the one who does the analyzing.
-It is a word that emphasizes the activity of the one in analysis.
-It is used here instead of “patient.”
+*The patient is the one who does the analyzing.
+So, “analysand” is a more suitable word, as it emphasizes the activity of the one in analysis.